Alternatives to traditional open posterior spinal fusion surgery

 One of our minimally invasive stabilization procedures, transforaminal lumbar interbody fusion is a safer and effective alternative to traditional open back surgery.^ During the transforaminal lumbar interbody fusion procedure, a damaged disc is removed and implants are inserted to help stabilize the spine.
 This procedure helps to offer relief from back pain caused by spondylolisthesis, degenerative disc disease or a herniated disc.

-With a minimally invasive TLIF, you will experience a number of benefits compared to traditional back surgery, including a reduced risk of infection (0.49 percent) compared to traditional open back surgery (up to 19 percent).
+With a minimally invasive TLIF, you will experience a number of benefits compared to traditional back surgery, including a reduced risk of infection, 0.49 percent, compared to traditional open back surgery, which is up to 19 percent.

-The standard open posterior spinal fusion operation is performed in a hospital operating room and requires a large incision that includes cutting muscle tissue, the removal of a substantial amount of spinal anatomy and months or up to a year for recovery.
+The traditional open posterior spinal fusion operation is performed in a hospital operating room and requires a large incision that includes cutting muscle tissue, the removal of a substantial amount of spinal anatomy and months or up to a year for recovery.
 Our TLIF procedure is performed in an outpatient setting, requiring only a small muscle-sparing incision.
-This technique may also reduce injury and scarring around the nerve roots when compared to an open posterior spinal fusion.
+This technique may also reduce injury and scarring around the nerves when compared to a traditional open posterior spinal fusion.

 Surgery should only be considered as a last resort for those with chronic pain symptoms.
-In many cases, patients with spine conditions are able to find relief using a combination of conservative, nonsurgical treatment methods.
-However, if chronic symptoms persist after several months of consistent conservative therapies, a minimally invasive, outpatient TLIF may be the right choice.
+In many cases, patients with spine conditions are able to find relief using a combination of conservative treatment methods.
+However, if chronic symptoms persist after several months of fully exploring nonsurgical options, a minimally invasive outpatient TLIF may be the right choice.

-Call a member of our Care Team today to learn more about TLIF and other treatment options available at our regional centers.
-We can review your submitted MRI report or CT scan to assess your situation and determine if we can help you get your life back from chronic neck or back pain.
+Call a member of our team today to learn more about TLIF and other treatment options available at Laser Spine Institute.
+We can provide a free MRI or CT scan review* and determine if you may be a candidate for one of our procedures.